Computer Technology & Electronics

 - The first application (1989-1990) was based upon Motorola's

-- The firmware was written using a plain text editor in 6811 Macro
+- The software was written using a plain text editor in 6811 Macro

 Assembler Notation on an Apple Macintosh

-- The binaries were generated using the uAsm 6811 cross-assembler
+- Binaries were generated using the uAsm 6811 cross-assembler

 from Micro Dialects

-- The binaries were burned using a GTEK 7228 EPROM Programmer
+- Binaries were burned using a GTEK 7228 EPROM Programmer

-- The printed circuit board layout was done manually (no autorouter) on
+- Printed circuit board layout was done manually (no autorouter) on

 - This was a concept product which never went into production

 - At this same time, we also built a functional prototype controller